oyieroyier/WK1-Code-Challenge/README.md

       npm install

-- On line 30, replace the parameter *speed* paramete in the function with any number.
+- On line 30, replace the parameter *speed* in the function with any number.

 - Run the speed_detector.js application